Nike+ FuelBand: Reception

-As a device that sits on the wrist, the FuelBand has a difficult time-tracking activities that rely solely upon lower body movement (such as a spin class) and it does not fare well for resistance based activities including weight lifting and yoga workouts.
+As a device that sits on the wrist, the FuelBand has difficulty time-tracking activities that rely solely upon lower body movement (such as a spin class) and it does not fare well for resistance based activities including weight lifting and yoga workouts.
 The FuelBand is water-resistant, but not waterproof, thus it cannot be used for any in-water activities (e.g., swimming, wakeboarding, or surfing).
 FuelBand wearers have found that bumpy car rides can increase NikeFuel points and that vigorous arm shaking also amounts to a significant point increase.

 Michael Kim, who specializes in designing software to influence behaviours, critiques the FuelBand as not being sustainable in the long haul, saying, "Points and badges do not lead to behavior change."
 On the other hand, a nutritionist professor at Ryerson University (now Toronto Metropolitan University) is quoted as saying, "Anything that motivates exercise is a good thing, it could be really useful for people that need the support", and despite finding the FuelBand a useful tool for maintaining a healthy and active lifestyle, she also points out the FuelBand neglects to take into account food energy intake.